FlagOpen/FlagEmbedding/FlagEmbedding/llm_embedder/docs/fine-tune.md

 tar -xzvf llm-embedder-eval.tar.gz -C /data
 ```

 The corpus of QReCC for conversational search is too large (54M passages), we separately upload it to huggingface datasets [namespace-Pt/qrecc-corpus](https://huggingface.co/datasets/namespace-Pt/qrecc-corpus).
-You should load it and save it as json file in the `qrecc` folder:
+To evaluate the performance on conversational search, you should load it and save it as json file in the `qrecc` folder:
 ```python
 import datasets
 # load dataset